BikeBearLabs/arrow-atoms/readme.md

 ## Overview

 Arrow Atoms is a plugin mainly for experienced WordPress block developers, looking for a solution for interacting with server-side logic without leaving the blocks paradigm.
-This includes things like if-else statements, loops, and other control structures, that depend on logic such as post content or ACF fields.
+This includes things like if-else statements, loops, & other control structures, that depend on logic such as post content or ACF fields.

 > [!WARNING] > **This plugin is not for everyone**.
 It is NOT a replacement for PHP.
 It is a tool for experienced developers to use in specific situations, & does not cover all of the use cases of proper server-side scripting.
 >